AshiSaraswat/DataLakeInADay/Lab3a/Lab3a.md

 ## Raw to Cleansed

 In the Spark SQL folder open notebook 2.
 Raw to Cleansed and click run all.
-This notebook
+This notebook loads csv data from raw into the cleansed zone without imposing any predefined structure.
+During this stage you may wish apply filters and data type transformations to your data.

 ## Cleans to Model

-Run the next notebook
+Run the next notebook to

+tables in the model layer with a predefined structure.

 # Next